colecathcart/609Capstone/README.md

 - Currently, the GUI will **not** automatically start the websocket client when it starts the detector.
 If you want to connect to the dashboard, please activate that executable first (see **Ransomware Detector** section above).

 ### Dashboard
 The dashboard is intended to be used by a system administrator to monitor the health of a local network of computers.
 It will only recognize devices on the local network.
-It has been adapted from [this puclicly shared template](https://github.com/burakorkmez/react-admin-dashboard/tree/master).
+It has been adapted from [this publicly shared template](https://github.com/burakorkmez/react-admin-dashboard/tree/master).

 Navigate into the `/dashboard` directory and run the command `npm install` to automatically install all required packages.
 Then run `npm run dev` to open the dashboard in a web browser.
 To connect a device to the detector, follow the steps outlined in the **Ransomware Detector** section above.